TommyEBell/LIDA_example_work/README.md

-This Repo shows some example scripts created for university module assignments to display proficiency in python with a variety of techniques including model selection, classification, regression and monte carlo simulation.
+This Repo shows some example scripts created for university module assignments.
+These documents display proficiency in python as well as in labelling code.
+A variety of useful techniques for data science are presented here, including model selection, classification, regression, and monte carlo simulation.